antham/cultura/README.md

 ### From docker

-Pull the image from `docker.io/antham/cultura`.
+Pull the image from `docker.io/antham/cultura`, see [the shell config section](#shell-config) for more information.

 ## Shell config

-You must setup cultura in your shell, look at the following configuration corresponding to your shell.
+To set up Cultura in your shell, please refer to the following configuration specific to your shell

 ### Bash